cvat-ai/cvat/README.md

 ## INSTALLATION

-These instructions below should work for Ubuntu 16.04.
-Probably it will work on other OSes as well with minor modifications.
+The instructions below should work for `Ubuntu 16.04`.
+It will probably work on other Operating Systems such as `Windows` and `macOS`, but may require minor modifications.

 ### Install [Docker CE](https://www.docker.com/community-edition) or [Docker EE](https://www.docker.com/enterprise-edition) from official site